A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Tree with Multiple Goal Levels

 \end{proposition}

+The assumption $Y_k\sim\Geo(p_k)$ is approximately true when $p_k\gg 2^{-k}$.
+If some level $k$ has a smaller $p_k$, then the probability that the search encounters a goal at this level is small.
+Thus, we expect the result to be approximately true even if $Y_k\sim\Geo(p_k)$ only for some levels.
+Empirical results in \cref{sec:experimental-verification} verify the validity of the approximations.

 The proof constructs for each level $k$ an exponential random variable $X_k$ that approximates the search time before a goal is found on level $k$ (disregarding goals on other levels).
-The minimum of all $X_k$ then becomes an approximation of the search time to find a goal on any level.
+The minimum of all $X_k$ then becomes an approximation of the search time to find a goal on some level.
 The approximations use exponential variables for easy minimisation.

+\begin{proof}[Proof of \cref{pr:dfs-mgl}] The second term $P(\bar\Gamma)2^{D+1}$ covers the case of no goal being present, and follows immediately from \cref{le:expand-expectation} and the search time being $2^{D+1}$ when no goal exists.

-\begin{proof} The proof uses two approximations.
-First approximate the position of the first goal on level $k$ with $Y_k\sim\Exp(\lambda_k)$, where $\lambda_k=-\ln(1-p_k)$.
-This is reasonable for the following reason.
-For $p_k\gg 2^{-k}$, $Y_k$ is approximately $\Geo(p_k)$, so the approximation is justifiable by \autoref{le:exp-geo-approx}.
-For smaller $p_k$, the probability that this level has a goal is small, so the imprecision of the approximation does not affect the result significantly (as long as not all $p_j$ are this small).
+For the more interesting case of a goal existing, the proof uses two approximations.
+First approximate the position of the first goal on level $k$ with $Y_k\approx\Exp(\lambda_k)$, where $\lambda_k=-\ln(1-p_k)$.
+The approximation is justifiable by \cref{le:exp-geo-approx}, since we assumed $Y_k\sim\Geo(p_k)$.

 Second, disregarding goals on levels other than $k$, the total number of nodes that DFS needs to search before reaching a goal on level $k$ is approximately $X_k\sim \Exp(\lambda_k2^{-(D-k+1)})$.
-This follows from an approximation of \autoref{pr:tdfs-sgl}: The number of nodes DFS needs to search to find a goal on level $k$ is
+This follows from an approximation of \cref{pr:tdfs-sgl}: The number of nodes DFS needs to search to find a goal on level $k$ is

 (This is a reasonable estimate if $Y_k$ is large, which is likely given that $p_k\ll 1$ by assumption.)
 So $X_k$ is approximately a multiple $2^{D-k+1}$ of $Y_k$.
 For any exponential random variable $Z$ with parameter $\lambda$, the scaled variable $m\cdot Z$ is $\Exp(\lambda/m)$.
 This completes the justification of the second approximation.